"You travel. You see. You experience. And you understand, It is a beautiful World."

 Passports and Visa

-A valid passport and entry visas are required to travel abroad.
+In general, a valid passport and entry visas are required to travel abroad.
 Consult respective embassies and consulate.
-Requirements are rules keep changing.
+Requirements and rules keep changing.
 Make sure that your passport and visas are valid for at least three months after the end of your trip.
-Some countries, including India, require visas to must be obtained prior to departure.
-If you travel to Nepal and return to India, you will need multiple entry visa for India.
-Usually, Nepal visa is obtained upon arrival in Kathmandu.
-For Tibet, Bhutan, Myanmar, Sikkim, the required visa and travel permits will be obtained by overseas operators.
-If you want us to obtain your visas, the handling fee is 35.00 per passport per visa plus the visa fee and shipping charges.
+Some countries require visas must be obtained prior to departure.
+We suggest travellers to use a reliable visa agency.
+Please call us for information and assistance.

 Health Regulations & Tips

-We are not aware of any vaccination certificate requirements as of now.
-Please consult Public Health Services and / or your physician for their current recommendations.
-Review your health insurance policies / coverage if you are covered for overseas treatment, hospitalization and medical evacuation.
+Please consult Public Health Services and your physician for their current recommendations.
+Review your health insurance policies and coverage, if you are covered for overseas treatment, hospitalization and medical evacuation.
 Get a physical.
 It is better at home than on road.
 Get any needed immunizations.
 Have your prescriptions filled.
 Take extra doses separately.
 Carry prescription in original.
 Have your doctor use generic names of your medicine as trade names vary from country to country.
 Get a letter from your doctor outlining your current treatment and illness, if any.

-Major credit cards are accepted by hotels, airlines, restaurants, handicraft emporia, boutiques, jewelry stores, department stores.
+Most major credit cards are accepted around the Wolrld by hotels, airlines, restaurants, handicraft emporia, boutiques, jewelry stores, department stores.
+Contact us for destination specific information.

 Pack light.
 Lay out all the clothes and all the money you want to take.
 Then pack half the clothes and take twice the money!